Skip to main content

 Install Karmada and prepare the karmadactl command-line tool.

-Note: We need to point kubectl to
+Note: We need to point kubectl to <karmada-apiserver.config> instead of the member cluster in advance.

-Deploy a simplest multi-cluster Deployment
+Deploy a simple multi-cluster Deployment

 Create a PropagationPolicy object